 After Blackboard Learn is installed, it adds the bb-collab and bb-tomcat services to the operating system.
-In addition, for Blackboard Learn to run properly on Windows, the IIS service must be running and the SQL Server database must be started.
-When running on a UNIX operating system, the Apache process must be running and the Oracle database must be started and running correctly.
+In addition, for Blackboard Learn to run properly on Windows the SQL Server database must be started.
+When running on a UNIX operating system the Oracle database must be started and running correctly.
 When performing maintenance or upgrade tasks it may be necessary to stop some of these services.

-For most upgrade tasks, including installing Blackboard Learn software updates, the bb-collab, bb-tomcat, and IIS or Apache services should be stopped but the database should be running.
+For most upgrade tasks, including installing Blackboard Learn software updates, the bb-collab, bb-tomcat, and IIS or Apache services should be stopped, but the database should be running.
+Additionally it is recommended to temporarily disable anti-virus server software.
 While this is a good general rule, please refer to the specific instructions for each task to confirm.

 Blackboard uses the "service" terminology familiar to Windows users.
 UNIX users should think of services as processes.